Texas League Announces Hill Country Fundraising Program to Aid Kerr County Flood Relief Efforts

 More details on each team's individual auction and jersey date are available on their respective websites.

-- Texas League Announces Hill Country Fundraising Program to Aid Kerr County Flood Relief Efforts - Amarillo Sod Poodles

-- Texas League Announces Hill Country Fundraising Program to Aid Kerr County Flood Relief Efforts - Northwest Arkansas Naturals

-- Texas League Announces Hill Country Fundraising Program to Aid Kerr County Flood Relief Efforts - TL

-- Texas League Announces Hill Country Fundraising Program to Aid Kerry County Flood Relief - Corpus Christi Hooks

-- Texas League Announces Hill Country Fundraising Program to Aid Kerr County Flood Relief Efforts - Arkansas Travelers
+- Texas League Announces Hill Country Fundraising Program to Aid Kerr County Flood Relief Efforts - Wichita Wind Surge

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.